prarid/SeaLevelRiseImpact_CoastalRealEstate/index.md

   <tr>
     <td>v2</td>
     <td>Nov 2023</td>
     <td>Revised the project design to use a scenario based approach in the long term given the expected variability in potential long term SLR paths.
-Expanded analysis to include three scenarios designed in line with Federal Reserve Stress Testing scenario design guidance (Baseline, Adverse and Severly Adverse) to reflect 1ft, 6ft and 10ft of SLR by 2100</td>
+Expanded analysis to include three scenarios designed in line with Federal Reserve Stress Testing scenario design guidance (Baseline, Adverse and Severly Adverse) to reflect 1ft, 6ft and 10ft of SLR by 2100.
+Incorporated additional analysis for the medium term (2050)</td>
   </tr>
   <tr>
     <td>v3</td>